albertaw/nodejs-tutorial/web-servers/README.md

 This interaction brings us to #2 routing requests.
 Alice is limited in the kinds of requests she can make.
 She can make a GET request, a POST request, a PUT request, or a DELETE request to name a few.

 GET – Retrieves data
 POST – Sends data
 PUT – Sends data (to update information)
 DELETE – remove data

 Then Alice has to specify where her request is being sent.  /home, /posts/123, and /login are the destination for her request to take.
-This take the form of a URL.
+This takes the form of a URL.

  Bob’s job is to take this information and route it to the code in your app that is responsible for handling this request.
 We will call that code the request handler.
 The request handler will execute some commands then will tell Bob what to give Alice.
 Bob then responds to Alice with the data.
 The gist of routing is mapping requests to request handlers.